Plumber marketing that catches the emergency call

 24/7 emergency visibility with after-hours bid adjustments

-Emergency plumbing campaigns need to run around the clock.
-After-hours bid adjustments increase your visibility during evenings and weekends when emergency demand peaks and competition drops.
-Most plumbing companies turn their ads off at 5pm, which means less competition and lower CPCs during exactly the hours when homeowners convert at the highest rates.
+Emergency campaigns run around the clock.
+After-hours bid adjustments push visibility during evenings and weekends when demand peaks and competition drops.
+Most plumbing companies turn ads off at 5pm, which means lower CPCs during exactly the hours homeowners convert at the highest rates.

 Emergency and scheduled service campaign separation